nautechsystems/nautilus_trader/docs/integrations/ib.md

 ### Data Client

-`InteractiveBrokersDataClient` interfaces with Interactive Brokers for streaming and retrieving market data.
+`InteractiveBrokersDataClient` interfaces with IB for streaming and retrieving market data.
 Upon connection, it configures the [market data type](https://interactivebrokers.github.io/tws-api/market_data_type.html) and loads instruments based on the settings in `InteractiveBrokersInstrumentProviderConfig`.
 This client can subscribe to and unsubscribe from various market data types, including quote ticks, trade ticks, and bars.

 Configurable through `InteractiveBrokersDataClientConfig`, it allows adjustments for handling revised bars, trading hours preferences, and market data types (e.g., `IBMarketDataTypeEnum.REALTIME` or `IBMarketDataTypeEnum.DELAYED_FROZEN`).